FNNDSC/fnndsc/js/chrisStoreAPI/README.md

 ## Usage

-If you have a ChRIS store server up and running (eg. as explained below) then you can use and test the api in your JS code:
+If you have a ChRIS store server up and running (eg. as explained below) then you can use and test the API in your JS code:

 ``` javascript
 import {StoreClient} from '@fnndsc/chrisstoreapi';